top of page

 The amazing © Bill Waterson's Calvin on overthinking.

-Earlier on in my career, I was working on political disagreement.
-I was (and still am) interested in how, given the presence of drastically different political standpoints, we can engage in respectful and empathetic disagreement with each other.
+I also have a growing interest in social and political philosophy.
+For instance, I also work on political disagreement.
+I am interested in how, given the presence of drastically different political standpoints, we can engage in respectful and empathetic disagreement with eachother.

-Even earlier on, I wanted to become an economist and did some quantitative research (here) on the impact of political protests and whether protective tariffs are really as bad as orthodox theory says.
-Having had ample opportunity to explore how decision-making is looked at in economics, I think my philosophical work can be seen as a variation of the theme that human action is much more complex than maximizing expected utility.
+Earlier on, I wanted to become an economist and did some quantitative research (here) on the impact of political protests and whether protective tariffs are really as bad as orthodox economic theory says.

 bottom of page